qarmin/qml_formatter/README.md

 # QML Formatter
 This repository is simple project which implements basic qml formatter, which is used internally inside my projects.

-It aims to format QML files in unified way.
+It is alternative for default QML formatter which sometimes broke ours code, so we want to create own app to format files only with needed rules.

 I don't expect to add any options to configure it in runtime.